 The first thing that you must do is to practice calmness, despite knowing that someone you love is going through a difficult time.
 According to Mindy Newman , MA, MTS, LMHC, “Even when our anger is not being unloaded and stays stewing inside of us, the angry thoughts are still quite destructive.”

 There is one in five people who has a series of symptoms of mental illness in a day, and they are not even diagnosed.
 And with loving a person with mental illness, it could be very challenging, but there are a lot of mechanisms available for you to cope.
+(One of these mechanisms is BetterHelp.
+The have apps and channels that you can visit.)

-Below are some misconceptions people have about a person with mental illness and how it can affect you and your partner’s relationship.
+Anyway, below are some misconceptions people have about a person with mental illness and how it can affect you and your partner’s relationship.

 Mental Health Illness Is Not A Character Flaw